As Joe Biden pardons his son, politicized justice is a rising concern

 A weakening firewall between justice and politics

 Repairing that damage will be difficult, experts say, but it could begin with Mr. Trump’s next administration, if not sooner.
-The President-elect, however, has not signaled an interest in extricating the justice system from political fights.
+The president-elect, however, has not signaled an interest in extricating the justice system from political fights.

 Reinstating an executive order from the final weeks of his first presidency could give him the power to fire rank-and-file Justice Department employees who do not do his bidding.
 He has threatened to prosecute Jack Smith, the special counsel who brought the federal cases against him, as well as members of the Biden family.
-So has Pam Bondi, his nominee for Attorney General.
+So has Pam Bondi, his nominee for attorney general.
 And Mr. Trump has said that he will issue pardons for at least some defendants convicted for participating in the Jan.
-6th insurrection that sought to overturn his election defeat.
+6 insurrection that sought to overturn his election defeat.

 Ultimately, Mr. Trump’s drive to surround himself with loyalists complicates efforts to restore perceptions that the justice system will act independently of politics.

 Mr. Trump “should fight the urge to put his outspoken supporters in leadership positions in federal law enforcement agencies,” says Professor Pierce.
 “If he does, he will be showing the country that he cares more about the rule of law than his personal feelings about how the justice system has mistreated him.”

 There’s at least one way Mr. Biden could begin the work of repairing trust in federal justice, says Professor Osler: by using the presidential pardon power in a more conventional, impartial way.
 To date, he has issued fewer pardons and commutations than any other president this century, including Mr. Trump.